Buying this product gives you access to the 10+ hours of course recordings, the pdf file, and the pgn file Nikos created for this course.

 He is working now on the final details of a book which will be published by Quality Chess.

-In this camp, he will touch upon the most important areas and ideas of this repertoire, that has been tried already by various level of players (up to GMs), but also himself in the tough environment of corr chess.
+In this camp, he will touch upon the most important areas and ideas of this repertoire, that has been tried already by various level of players (up to GMs), but also himself in the tough environment of correspondent chess.

 More specifically, he will cover 7 middlegame areas, including: